 The MSc offers innovative and applied training in a number of specialisms including a named degree in civil society and public affairs; criminal justice; applied psychology; or global social work and social policy.

-About the programme The MSc provides you with applied and transferable social science research skills to better understand the complexities of society, the role of multiple organisations (‘actors’) in governance systems, and disciplinespecific expertise.
+The MSc provides you with applied and transferable social science research skills to better understand the complexities of society, the role of multiple organisations (‘actors’) in governance systems, and disciplinespecific expertise.
 The programme is interdisciplinary and employability is a major theme of the MSc subject pathways so as to equip you with key applied skills for the graduate job market.
 Intensive workshops are delivered primarily by academic experts, with input from practitioners and non-academic specialists.
 You can study for the MSc in Applied Social Science, by choosing optional modules across pathways, or opt for a specialist named degree, as follows:

 Applied Psychology Gives you the skills to research and examine human behaviour in various social settings i.e. education, healthcare and the workplace.
 Civil Society and Public Affairs Provides you with an advanced understanding of the relationship between civil society, the institutions of multi-level governance and the policymaking environment.
 Criminal Justice and Community Practice Gain the skills and understanding of criminal justice and youth violence to research and navigate the causes of crime and strategies for tackling criminal activity.
 Global Social Work and Social Policy Provides social workers, community workers and voluntary sector workers with opportunities to engage with the most innovative social work and social policy throughout the world.

 You will study core and specialistmodules.
 Core modules include: